MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/b2b/setup-b2b.md

 1. Go to Account Management home page **My Account** that we created earlier.
 1. Navigate to the **Account invoices tile** module property panel.
 Here add a Link to the Invoices List page that we just created in step \#8.
 Save and Publish.
 Now the Invoice page is created and can be accessed from the Account Management home page by a user.

-Below is an example of the Invoices List page on e-commerce site and the page configuration in Site Builder.
+Below is an example of the Invoices List page on e-commerce site and the page configuration in site builder.

 ### Invoice details

 This page shows the details of each invoice displayed in the Invoices List page.
 When a user selects on Invoice id from the Invoices page they will be navigated to the details.
-The steps for configuring this page in Site Builder are listed below:
+The steps for configuring this page in site builder are listed below:

 1. Create a page **Invoice Details** using the **Account Management** template created in section Account Management of this document.
 1. In the page Header slot, add the header fragment that is pre-configured with the site header.